jschr/jschr.io/README.md

 ## What does it cost?

-You are mosly paying for CloudFront invalidations which by default happens [every 15 minutes](infrastructure/env-dev/dev.tf#L26).
+You are mostly paying for CloudFront invalidations which happens [every 15 minutes](infrastructure/env-dev/dev.tf#L26).

 The first 1000 invalidations are free, afterwhich it's $0.005 per invalidation path.
-With the default settings thats about 2,880 invaldations per month for a total of ~$10/mo USD.
+With the current settings thats ~2,880 invaldations per month for a total of ~$10/mo USD.

 You can increase the [render interval](infrastructure/env-dev/dev.tf#L26) to 45 minutes if you'd prefer to stay within the free tier.